jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **APT**: Advanced Persistent Threat is an agent/org that plans, organizes, and carries out highly sophisticated attacks against a target person, org, or industry over a period of time (months or even years); usually with a strategic goal in mind
 - **API**: Application Programming Interface; code mechanisms that provide ways for apps to share data, emthods, or functions over a network (usually implemented in XML or JavaScript Object Notation (JSON))
 - **Bandwidth**: amount of information transmitted over a period of time; can be applied to moving bits over a medium, or human processes like learning or education
+- **Bluebugging**: a type of Bluetooth attack where an attacker exploits vulnerabilities in a device's Bluetooth connection to gain unauthorized access and control over it; the attacker can then use this access to listen to phone calls, read or send messages, steal data, or even manipulate the device’s settings, all without the victim's knowledge; to combat this attack, turn off Bluetooth when nont in use, set to "non-discoverable", and use strong authentication
+- **Bluejacking**: a relatively harmless Bluetooth-based attack where an attacker sends unsolicited messages to nearby Bluetooth-enabled devices, such as mobile phones, tablets, or laptops; it exploits the Bluetooth feature that allows devices to communicate over short distances (typically up to 10 meters) and works by pushing messages to any device with Bluetooth set to "discoverable" mode
+- **Bluesnarfing**: Bluesnarfing is a Bluetooth-based attack where an attacker gains unauthorized access to data on a victim's Bluetooth-enabled device; unlike Bluejacking (which only sends unsolicited messages), bluesnarfing is a serious security threat because it involves stealing or retrieving sensitive data without the user's knowledge or consent
+- **Bluesniffing**: Bluesniffing is a type of Bluetooth attack that involves eavesdropping on Bluetooth communications to intercept data being exchanged between devices; it’s a form of passive Bluetooth reconnaissance where the attacker attempts to listen in on Bluetooth signals to gather information, much like Wi-Fi sniffing attacks on wireless networks
 - **Bound networks**: AKA wired/Ethernet networks, where devices are connected by physical cables
 - **Boundary routers**: they advertise routes that external hosts can use to reach internal hosts
 - **Bridge**: device that aggregates separate network segments into a single network segment, operating at OSI layer 2 **CAM Table Flooding**: attack where switches don't know where to send traffic; prevented by enabling switch port security
+- **Captive portal**: an authentication mechanism that redirects a newly-connected client to a web-based portal access control page
 - **CHAP**: Challenge-Handshake Authentication Protocol, used by PPP servers to authenticate remote clients; encrypts both username and password, and performs periodic session reauthentication to prevent replay attacks
 - **CSMA/CA**: Carrier Sense Multiple Access with Collission Avoidance is a method of network flow control
 - **CSMA/CD**: Carrier Sense Multiple Access with Colliion Detection is a method of network flow control, where if > 1 station accesses the network at the same time, other stations detect and re-try their transmission